 Minor illnesses such as dyspepsia, indigestion, and hot flashes can be treated with sage.
 Additionally, sage can also give a soothing relief for throat and mouth inflammation.

-Lavender’s scent is famous for calming and relaxing.
-Additionally, this medicinal herb can also help to ease the pain.
+Lavender's scent is famous for calming and relaxing.
+Additionally, this medicinal herb can also help ease pain.

 A urinary tract infection can come without warning.
 Avoid this painful illness by supporting your kidneys and other internal organs like your spleen and intestines.